streamlit/docs/content/deploy/community-cloud/deploy-your-app/app-dependencies.md

 ### Other Python package managers

-There are other Python package managers besides `pip`.
-If you want to consider alternatives to using a `requirements.txt` file, Community Cloud will look for other Python dependency managers to use in the order below.
-Streamlit will stop and install the first dependency file found.
+There are other Python package managers in addition to `pip`.
+If you want to consider alternatives to using a `requirements.txt` file, Community Cloud will look for and use the first dependency file it finds in the following order:

 <table style={{ textAlign: 'center' }}>
     <tr>